 Benefits for Private Landowners

-• Can choose to enroll in multi-year contracts up to 10 years
+- Can choose to enroll in single or multi-year contracts

 Benefits for Outdoor Enthusiasts

 About 93% of Georgia’s land base is in private ownership.
-Largely because of this we are pleased to be partners in *USDA’s Natural Resource Conservation Service Voluntary Public Access (VPA) program.
+Largely because of this we are pleased to be partners in USDA’s Natural Resource Conservation Service Voluntary Public Access (VPA) program*.
 It allows us to fund land leases from interested private landowners for temporary public access.
-It also lets us engage special groups through this program, or Georgia’s Outdoor Heritage Recreational Access Program (OHRAP) for temporary land use donations for youth, minorities, military veterans, disabled or special need hunters and anglers.
-In the last two years we have partnered in 19 contracts for several thousand acres of public access.
-One contract was a donation for a ladies-only hunt and the other 18 contracts awarded, most of which were for dove fields, averaged over $7,600 each per year.
+In the last five years we have partnered in 35 contracts for several thousand acres of public access.

 *This material is based upon work supported by the Natural Resources Conservation Service, U.S. Department of Agriculture, under number 69-3A75-14-292.